1. Email Marketing

 Exclusive discounts & offers

-Another content approach that works really well for welcome email is sharing exclusive discounts and offers.
+Another content approach that works really well for welcome emails is sharing exclusive discounts and offers.
 This is generally a good idea when you’re an e-commerce or a D2C brand and want to make your first sale instantly.

 Email example for discounts & offers